Team-Sneakymouse/datapacks/README.md

 ## dvz
-Datapack to support DvZ gameplay and roleplay mechanics
+Datapack to support DvZ gameplay and roleplay mechanics Intended to be used with a **disabled** vanilla resource pack
-- Removes all advancements
-- Replaces all block and mob loot tables with emtpy placeholders
+- Re-enables loot tables for:
-	- except Scaffolding
+	- Scaffolding
+- Re-enabled crafting recipes for:
+	- Book cloning
+	- Banner duplication
+	- Shield customization
+	- Firework stars and rockets

 ## plots
 Custom world generator for a plot world